Teaching Strategies

 Journals as Part of Your Classroom Readiness

-Looking for a good source to have students to have an outlet to express their emotions?
+Looking for a way to have children express their emotions?
 Consider visiting promptly journals to view their wide selection of journals for every situation!
-Click here to view and choose from among their wide variety of journal types.

 A Classroom Ready Checklist